Education in the Isle of Man

 Education in the Isle of Man is compulsory for children aged between 5 and 16.
 As a Crown dependency the Isle of Man parliament and government have competence over all domestic matters, including education; however the structure and curriculum are broadly in line with that of UK schools and particularly the English national curriculum.
 Education is overseen by the Department of Education, Sport and Culture and regulated by the Isle of Man Education Act 2001.
 As of September 2017 there were 6,492 pupils in primary schools, and 5,218 pupils in secondary education.

 History

 Before 1675 there were no schools in the Isle of Man and any education was provided by the church.
 This changed with the arrival of Bishop Isaac Barrow, who established a school in every parish.

+Isle of Man schools received grants from the Committee of Council until 1862.

+The 1872 Isle of Man Act for Public Elementary Education made schooling compulsory and available to all children on the island, and transferred control of education from the Church to the State.

+Manx language

+Jennifer Kewley Draskau formerly taught German at Ramsey Grammar School in Ramsey and introduced Manx Studies to the curriculum.

+In 1992, half an hour of Manx language tuition a week was introduced by the Manx Language Unit, headed by Manx Language Officer Brian Stowell, for children aged 7 years and over, with a high uptake from parents.
+In 1996 a general certificate in Manx was introduced that is equivalent to a GCSE.

+The Manx Language Strategy was released in 2017, outlining a five-year plan for the language's continued revitalisation.

 Education system

 The education system in the Isle of Man is similar to the system used in England.
 Primary school consists of seven years, and secondary school of seven years.
 All five secondary schools in the Isle of Man have a sixth form centre.